facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 ```

 # Tests
 And now we can finally write our tests.
-In the first one we simulate that APIs returns us a 200 code with a simple body
+In the first one we simulate that APIs returns us a 200 code with a simple body.

 ```php
 <?php